 Foreign nationals applying for a residence permit do not have to demonstrate that they have medical insurance.
 However, the residence permit will always be issued on condition that the bearer will take out health insurance at least within 4 four months.

-For more information visit this webpage hosted by the Dutch government.
+For more information about healthcare insurance & immigration procedures visit this webpage hosted by the Dutch government.

 Government non-profit information centre regarding healthcare insurance.

 The Sociale Verzekeringsbank (SVB) implements social insurance schemes, such as AOW pension, child benefit (AKW) and the personal care budget (PGB).
 If you qualify for a pension or benefit, they can help you by providing information and making sure that you get what you are entitled to.
 They prevent and fight misuse by checking that they do not make payments to people who are not entitled to them.